mgkid3310/AWESome/README.md

 front gear at the end of the tow bar then use Action to
 connect plane to the towbar.
 After towing around, stop the
 vehicle and disconnect plane using Action.
+NOTICE : moving too fast may occur collisions, so drive with
+caution when towing.
 &nbsp;

 ----------------